 What are flat feet?

 The foot is usually an arch shape, with the middle part of the inside aspect of the foot off the ground and the heel and ball of the foot touching the ground.
 However, this isn’t always the case.
-Sometimes the arch never develops properly or might flatten towards the ground.
+Sometimes the arch never develops properly or it might flatten towards the ground.